 Every morning you can hear from Marcus about the hundred wineries in the Finger Lakes.
 He has his favorites, and not for the reasons you might expect… and he needs little to no prompting to tell you all about them.

 It’s a good idea to plan ahead and read about each wine trail and the best way to maximize your visit.
 On the east side of the lake we love the very first winery you come to – Ryan William Vineyard.
 And if you happen to be there when you’re hungry, their food is excellent!
 After that, about a quarter of the way up the lake, comes L’Amoreaux Landing.
 And finally, halfway up the lake, comes Boundary Break.
-If you have a dog, they even have a run for the pup!

 If it’s beer you prefer, look no further.
 Still on the east side, there are nothing but beautiful views, especially at sunset.
 Two Goats Brewery serves only roast beef sammiches, but there’s a reason for that!
 Grist Iron has a large selection of pubbish type foods, Scalehouse is more Italianish, pizza-ish, and finally, our friends at Lucky Hare Brewing Company would love to see you (you’ll probably see us there, too…).